dfinity/motoko/design/scoped-await.md

 Since users may find it odd that we can instantiate the index at any type, it might be better to define "type @ = Non" and always bound index-parameters by `Non`.
-Then the top-level choice really is unique since `Non` (and any `Non`-bounded type parameter) ares the only type bounded by `Non` and thus suitable for uses as index instantiations.
+Then the top-level choice of index really is unique since `Non`, and any `Non`-bounded type parameter, are the only types bounded by `Non` and thus suitable for uses as index instantiations.